 Formerly called hormone replacement therapy (HRT) and now more commonly known as menopausal hormone therapy (MHT), systemic hormones have several benefits.
 In addition to relieving symptoms, they can benefit the brain, bones and heart, depending on your age and how far out you are from menopause.

 According to Tara Scott, M.D., medical director of Forum Health Akron in Ohio, the Food and Drug Administration has approved MHT for treating these three conditions:

 - Combating menopausal symptoms, such as hot flashes

 - Relieving genitourinary syndrome of menopause (GSM), which includes vaginal and bladder symptoms such as frequent urinary tract infections (UTIs), painful intercourse and vaginal dryness

 MHT is not recommended if you're older than 60, or more than 10 years past your last period, Scott explained.

-The typical recommendation is to start MHT within a few years of menopause and not to wait.
-Hormone therapy can boost cardiovascular health within this window, but starting MHT after age 60 can increase your chances of stroke and heart attack.
+The typical recommendation is for women to start MHT within a few years of menopause and not to wait.
+HRT can boost cardiovascular health within this window, but starting treatment after age 60 can increase your chances of stroke and heart attack.

 Starting MHT later in life when you already have some buildup of plaque in your coronary (heart) arteries can cause these heart issues when estrogen is given because it can make the plaque unstable, Scott said.
 This is what can cause a cardiac event.